makerdao/community/governance/polls/MIPs Monthly Governance Poll - July 20, 2020.md

 ---
 # MIP3: Monthly Governance Poll - July 20, 2020

 The Governance Facilitators have placed the MIP3: Monthly Governance Poll into the [voting system](https://vote.makerdao.com/polling).
-This poll asks whether the bundled contents of this months Governance Cycle should proceed to an Executive Vote to be held on July 27, 2020.
+This poll asks whether the bundled contents of this month's Governance Cycle should proceed to an Executive Vote to be held on July 27, 2020.
 The bundled contents of this poll consist of:

 - [MIP16: The Weekly Governance Cycle](https://forum.makerdao.com/t/3008)
 - [MIP17: Weekly Actual Debt Ceiling and Actual Risk Premium Adjustments](https://forum.makerdao.com/t/3021)